Abhirajsalaria/A.I-Virtual-Assistant/README.md

 personal customizable virtual assistant.
 1. extract the files.
 2. open the folder in your IDE.
-3. intall all the libraries\pips
+3. install all the libraries\pips
 4. for wolframealpha
    goto browser and register there with your email then you will get a code,